bosstwobread/Resume/README.md

 ## State street SQL Server Reporting Services (MSSQL/SSRS/CLI) 2023.5-2025.2
 - Responsibility: Tech leader
-- Help established and maintained the complex reporting system for State Street Registry Business Unit for daily fund operations and data reconciliation
+- Helped establish and maintain a complex reporting system for State Street Registry Business Unit for daily fund operations and data reconciliation
 - Manage the codebase for SQL Server reporting service project including SQLs and Reports which are used to implement complex business requirements and calculation logics, such as recursive algorithms
 ![reports](https://github.com/bosstwobread/Resume/blob/main/Resource/State%20street1.jpg "reports")